To be considered for the EMBA program, each applicant should meet the following criteria; exceptions will be made on a case-by-case basis:

 - Submit signed a PDF copy of the signed Participation Agreement to the Admissions Office via email to firstname.lastname@example.org via or fax to 831-656-2891.

 Frequently Asked Questions - FAQs

 What is the EMBA program all about?

-First priority is the FM community; generally employees in a 501, 505, 510, or 511 job series assigned to a comptroller or financial office, or those assigned to a business financial management position.
-Employees from other communities may also apply and will be given due consideration.
+First priority for selection to participate in the Civilian EMBA program is the Financial Management community; generally employees at a GS-12 level and above in a 501, 505, 510, or 511 job series assigned to a comptroller or financial office, or those assigned to a business financial management position.
+Employees from other federal communities may also apply and will be given due consideration.

 What does the EMBA cost?